JSv4/OpenContracts/opencontractserver/llms/README.md

 # Create a document agent with one line
 agent = await agents.for_document(123)
-response = await agent.chat("What is this document about?")
+response = await agent.chat("What is this document about?") print(response.content)  # Access the response content print(response.sources)  # View sources used for the response
 ```

 That's it.
 No boilerplate, no configuration hell, no framework lock-in.